ThomasSel/golden-square/takeaway-project/project_recipe.md

 end

 class OrderMessenger
+  def initialize(order, client,
+    recipient_number=ENV["MY_PHONE_NUMBER"],
+    sender_number=ENV["TWILIO_PHONE_NUMBER"])
-  def initialize(order, number) # order is an instance of Order
+    # order is an instance of Order
+    # client is a twilio client with which to send the text_message
+    # sender_number is a string containing the phone number from which to send the text
-                                # number is a string containing the phone number to send the reminder message to
+    # recipient_number is a string containing the phone number to send the reminder message to
   end

   def send_message
-    # returns nothing
+    # returns true if message has been sent, false otherwise
   end
 end
 ```